jayinc/docs/content/slu-examples/semantics.md

 # Template expansion

-The *Templates* in your SAL configuration are randomly expanded to *Example utterances* during training.
+The *Templates* you provide are randomly expanded to *Example utterances* during training.
 The training system does not exhaustively expand all possible utterances from the templates, but randomly generates a sufficient amount of *Example Uttearances*.

 A *Template* is expanded by processing it left-to-right.
 Whenever [Template notation](/slu-examples/cheat-sheet/#template-notation) is encountered, the expansion algorithm expands the part in question according to its expansion rule.
 These are given below for Lists, Optional parts, Variables, and Permutations.
 The algorithm is applied recursively if applying the expansion rule resolves to something that can be further expanded.